-The Day I Walked Into a Church Carved from Solid Rock: My Lalibela Story
+Walking Into a Church Carved from Solid Rock: The Lalibela Experience

-I'm going to describe something that sounds impossible.
-In the highlands of northern Ethiopia, at 2,500 meters altitude, in a town of about 40,000 people, there are eleven churches carved directly down into solid rock.
+Here's something that sounds impossible.
+In the highlands of northern Ethiopia, at 2,500 meters altitude, in a town of about 40,000 people, eleven churches are carved directly down into solid rock.
 Not built.
 Not assembled from quarried blocks.
 Carved.
 The builders started at the top — ground level — and chiseled downward, cutting away the surrounding rock until a building emerged from the negative space.

 The largest, Bete Medhane Alem, is the biggest monolithic rock-hewn church in the world.
 It sits in a trench 15 meters deep, surrounded by walls of living rock.
 You walk along the surface of the earth, look down, and there's a cathedral at the bottom.